BrianSidebotham/arm-tutorial-rpi/part-2/readme.md

-# Part 2 - The C Runtime
+# BMC Part 2 - The C Runtime

 In this part of the tutorial we'll look deeper into the linker and the C-Library so that we end up with a working C-Library link.
 Exciting stuff, huh?!
 Let's look further into what the compiler